realRoc/INFS7450/README.md

 # INFS7450
- This is the class projects of INFS7450 Social Media
+ This is the class projects of INFS7450 Social Media Analysis

 ## Project One
 Betweenness Centrality & Page Rank